-- (d) How the user entity's information system captures events and conditions, other than transactions, that are significant to the financial statements; - (e) The financial reporting process used to prepare the user entity's financial statements, including significant accounting estimates and disclosures; and - (f) Controls surrounding journal entries, including non-standard journal entries used to record non-recurring, unusual transactions or adjustments. - 4.
+- (c) The financial reporting process used to prepare the user entity's financial statements from the records described in paragraph 3(b), including as it relates to disclosures and to accounting estimates relating to significant classes of transactions, account balances and disclosures; and - (d) The entity's IT environment relevant to (a) to (c) above. - 4.
 The nature and extent of work to be performed by the user auditor regarding the services provided by a service organization depend on the nature and significance of those services to the user entity and the relevance of those services to the audit. - 5.
 This SSA does not apply to services provided by financial institutions that are limited to processing, for an entity's account held at the financial institution, transactions that are specifically authorized by the entity, such as the processing of checking account transactions by a bank or the processing of securities transactions by a broker.
 In addition, this SSA does not apply to the audit of transactions arising from proprietary financial interests in other entities, such as partnerships, corporations and joint ventures, when proprietary interests are accounted for and reported to interest holders.